bbbradsmith/nsfplay/readme.md

 ## Build

+Building the GUI components `nsfplay`/`winamp` requires first setting up the wxWidgets libraries.
+If you only need to use the command-line `nsfplac`, then you can skip this step.

 ### Visual Studio 2019
   * Initialize the git submodules if it wasn't done when cloning:
     * `git submodule init`